Evidence for subdominant multipole moments and precession in merging black-hole-binaries from GWTC-2.1: Introduction

-An initial analysis of the first 6 months of data from the first half of the third GW observing run (03a) by the LIGO-Scientific, Virgo and KAGRA collaborations (LVK) revealed a further 39 GW candidates described in the second GW catalogue (GWTC-2)~\cite{abbott2020gwtc}.
-Subsequent searches over the same period revealed a number of subthreshold candidates~\cite{Nitz:2021uxj, LIGOScientific:2021usb}, with most recently the extended second GW catalogue, (GWTC-2.1), increasing the number of high-significance GW candidates observed during O3a to a total of 44~\cite{LIGOScientific:2021usb}.
+An initial analysis of the first 6 months of data from the first half of the third GW observing run (O3a) by the LIGO-Scientific, Virgo and KAGRA collaborations (LVK) revealed a further 39 GW candidates described in the second GW catalogue (GWTC-2)~\cite{abbott2020gwtc}.
+Subsequent searches over the same period revealed a number of subthreshold candidates~\cite{Nitz:2021uxj, LIGOScientific:2021usb}, with the extended second GW catalogue, (GWTC-2.1), increasing the number of high-significance GW candidates observed during O3a to a total of 44~\cite{LIGOScientific:2021usb}.
+Recently, the LVK released the third GW catalogue (GWTC-3), which analysed the second half of the third GW observing run (O3b) and found a further 35 GW candidates~\cite{LIGOScientific:2021djp}.

-In contrast to O1 and O2, several events in O3a had unequivocally unequal masses.
+In contrast to O1 and O2, several events in O3 had unequivocally unequal masses.
 First among these is GW190412~\cite{LIGOScientific:2020stg}, with a mass ratio of $\sim$4:1.
-The unequal mass ratio resulted in more significant higher order multipoles, and for the first time, imprints of subdominant multipole radiation oscillating at three times the orbital frequency -- the $(\ell, m) = (3, 3)$ multipole\footnote{($\ell$,m) should everywhere be read as ($\ell,|m|$) unless otherwise indicated.} -- were visible.
-Similarly, it was the first time that the amount of precession in the system was constrained away from the prior~\cite{LIGOScientific:2020stg,Colleoni:2020tgc,Islam:2020reh,Nitz:2021uxj,Capano:2020dix}.
+The unequal mass ratio resulted in more significant higher order multipoles, and for the first time, imprints of subdominant multipole radiation oscillating at three times the orbital frequency -- the $(\ell, m) = (3, 3)$ multipole \footnote{($\ell$,m) should everywhere be read as ($\ell,|m|$) unless otherwise indicated.} -- were visible.
+Similarly, it was the first time that the in-plane spins, which lead to precession in the system, were constrained away from the prior~\cite{LIGOScientific:2020stg,Colleoni:2020tgc,Islam:2020reh,Nitz:2021uxj,Capano:2020dix}.
 Several months later GW190814 was detected with highly asymmetric component masses ($\sim$9:1) and a secondary component with a mass larger than any previously discovered neutron star and lighter than any black hole~\cite{Abbott:2020khf}.
 GW190814 had significant evidence of the (3,3) multipole~\cite{Abbott:2020khf, Capano:2020dix} and the most restrictive measurement of the in-plane spin components of any event observed to date.
 A combination of the higher order multipoles and the lack of evidence for precession reduced the uncertainty on the mass of the smaller object.